|Nutrition Facts (per serving)|

 Heat the peanut oil in a pot over medium heat.
 Saute the minced garlic, sliced shallots and diced tomato just until softened.

 Add the sliced wood ear mushrooms to the pot and saute for a few minutes.

-Pour in the chicken broth and bring to the boil.
+Pour in the chicken broth and bring to a boil.

 Add the misua and greens.
 Season with fish sauce, black pepper, and oyster sauce.
 Let boil for two to three minutes or until the noodles and greens go limp.